camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

 ---

-This section will describe how you can install the camunda BPM platform on a [vanilla Glassfish 3.1](http://glassfish.java.net/), if you are not able to use the pre-packaged Glassfish distribution.
-Regardless we recommend you to [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.
+This section will describe how you can install the camunda BPM platform on a vanilla [Glassfish 3.1](http://glassfish.java.net/), if you are not able to use the pre-packaged Glassfish distribution.
+Regardless, we recommend that you [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.

-### <a id="database-camunda-bpm-platform"></a>Create the database schema for camunda BPM platform
+### <a id="database-camunda-bpm-platform"></a>Create the database schema for the camunda BPM platform

-If you do not want to use the H2 database, you first have to create a database schema for camunda BPM platform.
+If you do not want to use the H2 database, you first have to create a database schema for the camunda BPM platform.
 The camunda BPM distribution ships with a set of SQL create scripts that can be executed by a database administrator.

 The database creation scripts are reside in the `sql/create` folder:

 `$GLASSFISH_DISTRIBUTION/sql/create/*_engine_$PLATFORM_VERSION.sql`
 `$GLASSFISH_DISTRIBUTION/sql/create/*_identity_$PLATFORM_VERSION.sql`

 There is an individual SQL script for each supported database.
-Select the script appropriate for your database and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).
+Select the appropriate script for your database and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).

 <!--The next sections describe how to configure the Glassfish and to install the camunda BPM platfrom on Glassfish.
 If you prefer you can do the following [configurations via Glassfish Administration Console](ref:#configuring-admin-console) and [skip](ref:#configuring-admin-console) the next sections.-->